Backpacking Cape Town is one of the best decisions I have made in my entire life. And this is not an exaggeration.

 - 10 Cool Things To Do In Cape Town

 - The Most Scenic Drives In Cape Town

 - Cape Town Itinerary For 1 Day – A Self Guided Tour

 - African Best Sunset Spots

 WHERE TO EAT AND DRINK IN CAPE TOWN

 Cape Town is well-known for world-class restaurants, wine, and coffee.
 The good thing about Cape Town is that you don’t need a big budget in order to enjoy eating and drinking in this city.
 So here are the list of best restaurants, coffee shops and wine farms that suit your budget.

 Affordable Restaurants In Cape Town

-- Ocean Basket is a seafood restaurant chain in South Africa.
+2. Ocean Basket is a seafood restaurant chain in South Africa.
 Between ZAR60-150 (US$5-$12), you’ll get to enjoy tasty seafood meals.
-The restaurant chain is also known for their delicious calamari.
+The restaurant chain is also known for its delicious calamari.

-- Nandos is probably the most popular South Africa’s export.
-Known for their peri-peri chicken, this fast food chain has branches in around 30 countries.
+4. Nandos is probably the most popular South Africa’s export.
+Known for their peri-peri chicken, this fast-food chain has branches in around 30 countries.
 I don’t personally like fast-food but their grilled chicken is one of the best I have ever tried.
 If you ever find yourself in Nando’s, try their chicken in lemon and herb and you will know what I’m talking about.
-Meal prices is from ZAR40-130 (US$3-$10) depending on your appetite.
+Meal prices are from ZAR40-130 (US$3-$10) depending on your appetite.